mszmqp/talirt/docs/source/literature/The State of Educational Data Mining in 2009.rst

 .. _pdf8 link: http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.521.6440&rep=rep1&type=pdf

-5.2 Shift In Paper Topics Over The Years
+5.2 Shift In Paper Topics Over The Years 近年来论文方向的转变
 -------------------------------------------------------------

 As discussed earlier in this paper (see Figure 1), relationship mining methods of various types were the most prominent type of EDM research between 1995 and 2005.
 43% of papers in those years involved relationship mining methods.
 Prediction was the second most prominent research area, with 28% of papers in those years involving prediction methods of various types.
 Human judgment/exploratory data analysis and clustering followed with (respectively) 17% and 15% of papers.